yuvaldrori/documentation/_posts/continuous-integration/2014-09-03-browser-testing.md

 Casperjs 1.1-beta3 is installed and available in the PATH.

 ## SlimerJS
-Casperjs 0.8 is installed and available in the PATH.
+SlimerJS 0.9.5 is installed and available in the PATH.